iterative/dvc.org/content/blog/2022-03-16-march-22-heartbeat.md

 the MLOps keyword in
 [his piece](https://dzone.com/articles/mlops-for-enterprise-ai) in
-[DZone.](https://dzone.com) Sibanjan gives an overview of MLOps and how it supports the AIML ecosystem to deliver return on investment for ML projects.
+[DZone.](https://dzone.com) Sibanjan gives an overview of MLOps and how it supports the AI/ML ecosystem to deliver return on investment for ML projects.
 He reviews the components of MLOps, including automated ML model building pipelines, model serving, model version control, model/data monitoring, and security and governance.
 He also discusses the MLOps maturity models of Google